No catch: Raiders outlast Chargers after replay review

 INGLEWOOD, Calif.
-(AP) — The Las Vegas Raiders were the beneficiaries of another brutal finish for the Los Angeles Chargers.
+(AP) — The Las Vegas Raiders were the beneficiaries of another heartbreaking finish for the Los Angeles Chargers.

-Justin Herbert’s pass to Donald Parham Jr. for a 4-yard touchdown on the final play of the game was overturned after a replay review, and Las Vegas held on to beat LA 31-26 on Sunday.
+Justin Herbert’s pass to Donald Parham Jr. for a 4-yard touchdown on the final play was overturned after a replay review, and Las Vegas held on to beat LA 31-26 on Sunday.

+“They run on the field, rightfully so.
+They think the game’s over on the last play.
+Then they go review it and all of our guys rush the field and go nuts.
+It’s an emotional rollercoaster,” said Derek Carr, who threw two touchdown passes for Las Vegas (5-3), which won for the fourth time in five road games.

-Derek Carr threw two touchdown passes for Las Vegas (5-3), which improved to 4-1 on the road.
-Herbert was 26 of 42 for 326 yards and two touchdowns for the Chargers (2-6), all of whose losses have come by seven points or less.
+Herbert was 26 of 42 for 326 yards and two touchdowns for the Chargers (2-6), who had a game come down to the final play for the second straight week only to come up short.

+Los Angeles’ six defeats have been by a combined 24 points and all have been decided by seven points or fewer.
+The Chargers have dropped nine straight AFC West games.

+“Right now we’ve been kicked in the gut six times, and that’s six times too many for me,” Chargers coach Anthony Lynn said.

-This time, Los Angeles got the ball on its 25 with 4:37 remaining and drove to the Las Vegas 4.
-Herbert found Parham in the right corner of the end zone, but after a replay review, the touchdown was overturned when it was determined the tight end did not maintain possession throughout the catch.
+After Daniel Carlson’s 31-yard field goal put Las Vegas up by five, Los Angeles got the ball on its 25 with 4:37 remaining and drove to the Las Vegas 4.
+They had two shots to win with 6 seconds left.
+Herbert threw a fade to Mike Williams in the back of the end zone, but Isaiah Johnson knocked it loose.

+On the final play, Herbert found Parham in the right corner of the end zone, but it was determined the tight end did not maintain possession throughout the catch.

+“It’s always tough thinking you’ve won the game,” Herbert said.
+“We have to keep putting up points and do our job to keep moving the ball.
+We didn’t put up enough points today.”

 The Raiders trailed 17-14 at halftime but scored on their first two drives of the second half.
 Carr hit Nelson Agholor for a 45-yard TD and then Darren Waller had a 3-yard score to give Las Vegas a 28-17 advantage with 7:49 remaining in the third quarter.